JeNeSuisPasDave/AdventOfCode-2025/notes.md

 Implemented some unit tests to check for errors when invalid chars in the input file or when inconsistent line lengths are in the input file.
 And I implemented the code to add all the grid rows found in the input.

+**12:40**

+Resuming work on the puzzle.

+**14:13**

+Got implementation done.
+Unit tests working, and got correct answer with example input.
+About to try actual input file.